telerik/reporting-docs/embedding-reports/program-the-report-definition/create-report-items-programmatically.md

 ---
-title: Create Report Items Programmatically
+title: Create Report Items
-page_title: Create Report Items Programmatically
+page_title: Creating Report Items with code
-description: Create Report Items Programmatically
+description: "Create a Telerik Reporting report item programmatically, by instantiating a report item object, setting its properties, and adding it to the Items collection of the section where you wish the control to appear."
 slug: telerikreporting/using-reports-in-applications/program-the-report-definition/create-report-items-programmatically
-tags: create,report,items,programmatically
+tags: create, report, items, programmatically, code
 published: True
 position: 3
 previous_url: /programmatic-creating-controls